Wenhao-Jin/HydRA/README.md

  <img src="figs/HydRA_seq.png">
  HydRA
  <img src="figs/HydRA_final.png">

-# NEWS!!!
-Our webserver (Beta version) for HydRA is now online at: [https://hydra-rbp.com/](https://hydra-rbp.com/).
-It's still under development, many new features will come soon.

 # IMPORTANT !!!
 The pre-computed HydRA scores for most human proteins are available in the supplementary Table S2 of the paper above.
 Also attached [here](files/HydRA_TableS2.xlsx).